Best Weight Distribution Hitches for 2019

 Here is Camp Addict Co-Founder Kelly's experience with her 'knowledgeable' dealer and how they screwed up many things with her weight distribution hitch.

-Or at least care enough to learn and/or have people on staff that have a clue.
-Apparently this wasn't the case with Kelly's dealer.
+Or at least care enough to learn or have people on staff that have a clue.
+This wasn't the case with Kelly's dealer.

-- Fastway offers weight distribution hitches with gross trailer weight ratings ranging from 4,500 pounds to 10,000 pounds.
-Ideally you would select a hitch that is rated just above what your trailer's maximum weight would be.
-Or more correctly, how much your trailer actually weighs loaded as you use it.
-My trailer actually weighs (as it is loaded the way I use it) around 4,400 pounds.
+• Fastway offers trailer sway bar hitches with gross trailer weight ratings ranging from 4,500 pounds to 12,000 pounds.
+Ideally, you would select a hitch rated just above your trailer's maximum weight.
+Or, more correctly, how much your trailer weighs fully loaded.
+My trailer weighs (as it is loaded the way I use it) around 4,400 pounds.
 It weighs 3800 dry.
-Yet the dealer installed a hitch rated at 10,000 pounds (the maximum available).
-This caused my setup to ride rougher and is harder for me to deal with the oversized spring arms.
+Yet the dealer sold me one of the highest weight rated (and most expensive) hitches at 10,000 pounds.
+This caused my setup to ride rougher, and it was harder for me to deal with the oversized spring arms.

-- The brackets that attach the spring arms to my trailer frame were installed upside down.
+• The frame brackets that attach the spring arms to my trailer frame were installed upside down.
 This caused a gap between the bottom of the frame and the lower bracket bolt.
 There is supposed to be no gap here as a gap causes bowing of the brackets when you tighten the attaching bolts down to the proper torque.
 Guess what?
-Because of frequent bottoming out, both of my brackets had a very pronounced bow in them, rendering them unusable.
-I replaced them with a new pair from a friend who was ALSO not happy with his e2 and had gotten something else.
+Because of frequent bottoming out, both of my brackets had a very pronounced bow, rendering them unusable.
+I replaced them with a new pair from a friend who was ALSO not happy with his e2 and had purchased something else.

 Gap Between Trailer Frame and Bottom Bracket Bolt